 The team committed to over-communicating and collaboration.
 As John said, “there was no circling back, we addressed topics when we had everyone together and worked our way through each one until we had a joint decision.
 We made a commitment to be transparent and honest with expectations.
 We synthesized our discussions on paper, with clear and achievable agendas and summary meeting minutes provided to everyone as a follow-up.”

 The Arapahoe team understood the magnitude and benefits of the project, but also knew the risks, especially for the elected leaders.
-They needed a trusted partner and turned to CentralSquare’s CAD Enterprise as the mission-critical CAD engine that is now shared across jurisdictions.
+They needed a trusted partner to provide its public safety software and turned to CentralSquare’s CAD Enterprise as the mission-critical CAD engine that is now shared across jurisdictions.
 Each agency is now able to configure their unique business rules, alerts, response plans, and workflow while sharing data across the platform to better coordinate response.
 The result is a cohesive understanding of critical situations as they unfold, and more lives and property saved.

 “They [CentralSquare] understood that the system updates were critical, but also knew it was not the day job for our Police Chiefs.
 Their team supported our Chiefs with just the right level of information, they listened and answered questions, and most important, they delivered when they said they would.
 When we asked for something, the CentralSquare team knocked it out of the park,” Jackson said.

 Today, all six jurisdictions that Chief Jackson brought together, including five law enforcement PSAPs and one Fire/EMS PSAP, to buy into the common CAD vision are seeing the benefits of increased collaboration in reduced response times due to adjacent agencies being able to assist in incidents outside of their own communities.
 Regardless of borders, the right unit is dispatched to the right place in the fastest amount of time.